seastan/lotr-lcg-set-generator/README.md

 **Setup**

+Please note that to generate final image outputs, you must run this workflow on a Windows platform, because each platform renders the fonts differently.

 1. Clone this repo to a local folder (you can click `Code` and then `Download ZIP`).

 2. Make sure there is a spreadsheet on Google Sheets (most likely, it already exists).